 - 1. Remove battery compartment cover. - 2.
-Remove batteries, if present. - 3.
-Hold unit upside down in left hand.
-Grasp the bottom corner of the MMC with your other hand.
-The MMC label should be toward you. - 4.
-Use the white lines and text on the circuit board as a guide and drop the MMC into the slot. - 5.
-Gently shake the unit or use your finger to nudge the MMC into vertical alignment.
-Then, gently push the card into the slot with your finger. - 6.
-Replace the batteries and battery cover.
+Hold the unit in one hand.
+Grasp the bottom edge of the MMC with your other hand.
+The MMC label should be toward you. - 3.
+Fit the top (notched) edge of the MMC into the MMC slot. - 4.
+With your finger on the card's label, gently push the card into the slot.